 I was drinking gallons of water or anything I could get my hands on and losing weight.
 My parents called our GP on a Friday because I was unwell.
 He came that day and examined me and told my parents to bring me to the surgery on Monday morning for a blood and urine test.

-But on the Sunday, I was out of it and in a coma.
-My parents called 999 and I was taken to St Tydfil’s hospital Merthyr where I was diagnosed with T1 diabetes.
+But on the Sunday, I was disorientated and ultimately ended up in a coma.
+My parents called 999 and I was taken to St Tydfil’s hospital Merthyr where I was diagnosed with type 1 diabetes.
 I spent 14 weeks in hospital while they stabilised my blood sugar.
 I was put on one insulin injection a day and my diabetes team also talked to me about my diet and healthy eating.

 In my first week back home I must have had about three or four hypos – one so bad my parents called 999.
 I was taken to Merthyr General hospital where I spent 12 weeks being stabilised again.
-This time I was put on two injection a day.
-The worst was dinners in school - there was no blood meters to check your blood sugar only urine test not like today.
-For the last 25 years I’ve been on four injections a day.
+This time, I was put on two injections a day.
+The worst was dinners in school - there were no blood meters to check your blood sugar, only urine tests, not like today.

 The first syringe was glass.
 To sterilise it, you had to boil it before injecting.
 Then came the disposable syringe - they were much better.
 Next came the pen with smaller needles which was a godsend.